petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 allow multiple people to edit a file simultaneously, continuously saving behind the scenes.
-My personal opinion is that concurrent collaborative editing is usually not a good thing.
+My personal opinion is that concurrent collaborative editing is usually not a good thing, at least not on the same paragraph(s).
 However, if you want to do it with this setup, you still can, but you'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts, which require manual fixes.
-There's actually an experimental file locking feature on the Calkit Cloud for notifying your team that the document should not be edited, though at the time of writing the locks are only displayed, not enforced.
+There's an experimental file locking feature on the Calkit Cloud for notifying your team that the document should not be edited, though at the time of writing the locks are only displayed, not enforced.
-You could also simply send your team a message on Slack letting them know you're working on the doc, or a given section, and avoid conflicts that way.
+You could also simply send your team a Slack message letting them know you're working on the doc, or a given section, and avoid conflicts that way.
 Alternatively, if you really like the Google Docs experience, you can setup the Codespace for